nimzi/FunctionalProgramming/README.md

 result = Vector2(3,4).squaredLength()
 ```

-We purposefully chose a Python method instead of function to contrast the dot notation with a function call in F#.
+We purposefully chose a Python method instead of function to contrast the dot notation with a function call in, say F#.
 So far so good.
-Dot notation is actually good and useful
+Dot notation is actually good and useful.
+In fact it almost looks like we traded the dot for the `|>` operator except in F# we are 'pushing' an argument into a function rather than a method.
+We have gained exactly **nothing** in productivity or understandability or architectural advantages.

+Now let us imagine we are working toward some GIS package to measure distances between locations on maps.
+In such packages a concept such as _metric_ is inalienable.
+A metric is a method of distance measurement.
+The _Euclidean_ metric is what we are well familiar with and what we've implemented.
+However in urban enviroments a _Manhattan metric_ is more appropriate where we cannot move accross diagonals and the distance is computed as `x + y`.
+Of course it is easy to imagine other possibilies metrics and consequently we would like write flexible code that takes a metric into account for our lenght computation.

+Well, in an OO scenario we would probably write a _Metric_ class that given a _Vector2_ would compute its lenght (or squaredLength).
+Makes sense!
+So, probably `squaredLenght` method now needs to live on a _Metric_ object and maybe we write a another **convenience** method on the _Vector2_ that takes a metric as a parameter.
+Or maybe we should write just a function (thankfully Python allows writing just functions) that takes the two objects and produces a result.
+But let us take a step back and assume that we decided to use methods.
+After all we love our dot notation for a reason.
+We can chain our calls and make long meaningful expressions of the form `obj.foo(arg).bar(anotherArg).zed(someOtherArg, andYetAnother)`.